 - Please refer to the associated COPPS procedure Disabilities: Service Animals.

-- Employees may request to have a service animal as a workplace accommodation through the college's ADA Coordinator in Human Resources, Darcy Dillon at: (541) 463-5589.
-Additional Human Resources department contact information is found at: www.lanecc.edu/hr/
+- Employees may request to have a service animal as a workplace accommodation through the college's ADA Coordinator in Human Resources, <vacant> at: (541) 463-5589.
+Additional Human Resources department contact information is found on the Human Resources website.

 - Guests may be accompanied by a service animal when participating in programs and accessing services without requesting an accommodation, but are welcome to contact the college's ADA Coordinator for information or guidance.

-Public Safety staff can be reached at extension 5558.
+- Public Safety staff can be reached at extension 5558.
 All animals that present a safety or security threat should be reported immediately to Public Safety.
-Jace Smith, Manager of Public Safety can also be reached at (541) 868-7387.

 Feral Cats: Feral cats are the "wild" offspring of domestic cats and are usually the result of pet owners' abandonment or failure to spay and neuter their animals, allowing them to breed uncontrolled.
 A small feral cat colony can be found on main campus.
 This colony is controlled by the trap/spay/neuter method by volunteers of the Animal Support Committee (ASC).
 New additions to the colony are placed with off-campus care givers in order to limit the size of the colony.
 The college has agreed that the ASC can feed the cats at several designated locations.
 Feeding at other sites is not allowed.
 Persons who wish to assist in this effort should contact a member of the ASC.
 Lane will support the work of the ASC.
 The ASC shall be a non-profit, volunteer organization which is charged with assisting the College in managing animals on campus.
 The ASC will be provided an opportunity for meaningful input and involvement with control issues around the feral cat population and other animals on campus.

 Birds.
 Nesting places may not be disturbed during the time the birds are nesting.
 Nesting areas that do not affect access to the structures, obstruct maintenance systems or prevent normal building maintenance, or present a health or safety issue, should be left undisturbed until nesting places are inactive.
-Nests constructed above entry ways or other areas that create a safety or health hazard to pedestrian traffic may be removed by contacting Facilities Management and Planning (FMP), (541) 463-5216, provided that no eggs or young are destroyed.
+Nests constructed above entry ways or other areas that create a safety or health hazard to pedestrian traffic may be removed by contacting Facilities Management and Planning (FMP), (541) 463-5000, provided that no eggs or young are destroyed.
 A local certified and licensed pest control contractor shall be hired to treat or remove all active bird nesting areas.
 Facilities staff will not remove any active bird nesting areas.
-If a bird flies into a building and needs to be removed, call FMP at (541) 463-5216.
+There shall be no intentional or unintentional feeding of Wild Turkeys and the college will utilize the guidance in the Oregon Department of Wild Life's Considerations for Coexisting with Wild Turkeys.
+If a bird flies into a building and needs to be removed, call FMP at (541) 463-5000.

 General Rule Regarding Service Animals

-Disability Resources is the primary contact for this topic.
-For more information please refer to: www.lanecc.edu/copps/documents/disabilities-service-animals.
+The Center for Accessibility Resources is the primary contact for this topic.
+For more information please refer to the Disabilities: Service Animals procedure.

 Frequently Asked Questions